enderneko/Cell/README.md

 &nbsp;

-## Help perfect Raid Debuffs
+## Want to help improve Raid Debuffs

 Use [Instance Spell Collector](https://legacy.curseforge.com/wow/addons/instance-spell-collector) to collect debuffs.
+Then create a PR or submit a ticket on GitHub.

 &nbsp;